-- b.
-Check the boxes below to certify that CCDF funds are not used to develop or implement an assessment for children that: - i. [x] Will be the primary or sole basis to determine a child care provider ineligible to participate in the CCDF. - ii. [x] Will be used as the primary or sole basis to provide a reward or sanction for an individual provider. - iii. [x] Will be used as the primary or sole method for assessing program effectiveness.
+- a.
+Check the boxes below to certify that CCDF funds are not used to develop or implement an assessment for children that: - i.
+Will be the primary or sole basis to determine a child care provider ineligible to participate in the CCDF. - ii. ✓ Will be used as the primary or sole basis to provide a reward or sanction for an individual provider. - iii.
+Will be used as the primary or sole method for assessing program effectiveness. - iv.
+Will be used to deny children eligibility to participate in CCDF.

-- iv. [x] Will be used to deny children eligibility to participate in CCDF. - v.
-If any components above are not checked, describe:
+v.
+If any components above are not checked, describe: Click or tap here to enter text.